 - Click here to see a list of the cities across the world supporting the nuclear ban

 What is the campaign about?

 In 2017, the UN adopted a historic international treaty banning nuclear weapons.
-The Treaty on the Prohibition of Nuclear Weapons (TPNW), once ratified by 50 states, will enter into force and make it illegal for all signatories to have or use nuclear weapons in any way.
+The TPNW, once ratified, will make it illegal for all signatories to have or use nuclear weapons in any way.

 What work is being done on passing nuclear abolition motions in cities?

 The Nuclear Free Local Authorities (NFLA) is a network of councils which works to encourage local authorities to adopt nuclear free policies.
 They also support the Mayors for Peace initiative which has launched its 2020 Vision.
 This campaign works with mayors from all around the world to eliminate nuclear weapons by 2020 and currently has 7,688 member cities!